 Course structure and content

-The UX Writing Academy is structured into eight modules that cover everything from the very basics of UX writing and research to content style guides, copy testing, and content strategy.
+The UX Writing Academy is structured into eight modules that cover everything from the very basics of UX writing and research to competitor analysis, content style guides, copy testing, and content strategy.
 Impressive scope!

 The format is largely written with practical exercises positioned throughout, so you’ll read lessons, do exercises, and check sections off as you go.
 The content also includes several videos and excellent supplemental resources for further reading and exploration.
 Then there are weekly group video calls to facilitate discussion, resolve any questions, and keep the group moving forward through the curriculum.